 Don’t skip the warm-up.
 Cold muscles, tendons and ligaments are vulnerable to injury.
+If you have a previous injury or sore area that you know needs a little extra protection, make sure to look into the right equipment whether that be an elbow sleeve for men or shin compression socks.
 Think about doing some light jumping jacks, jogging and stretching for a few minutes prior to exercising outside.

 Wear appropriate protective gear: goggles, helmets, gloves and padding.
 Helmets are important for winter sports enthusiasts of all ages to wear – not just children.
 Make sure that all of your equipment fits well and is in good condition.
 Gear that isn’t properly maintained may not offer full protection.

 Wear several layers of light, loose and water- and wind-resistant clothing for warmth and protection.
 Proper footwear will also provide warmth and dryness in addition to appropriate ankle support.